bradleyg/django-s3direct/README.md

 [botocore] [] package.
 You already have `botocore` installed if `boto3` is a dependency of your project.

+If your application is using other AWS services in addition to S3 direct uploads, it is *highly recommended* to use a separate IAM role with least possible privileges for S3 direct uploads.
+Due to limitations in client-side code, the contents of AWS signing requests cannot be validated server-side, and effectively a malicious user has a possiblity to sign any requests with s3direct's AWS credentials as long as he passes the authentication for any s3direct destination.
+Therefore, only give s3direct the privileges you would be comfortable giving to its end users.
+A separate access key for s3direct can be configured by using `S3DIRECT_AWS_ACCESS_KEY_ID` and `S3DIRECT_AWS_SECRET_ACCESS_KEY` in Django settings.

 ### S3 CORS

 Setup a CORS policy on your S3 bucket.